-Formula Americas Super GP price point is also the lowest in professional open-wheel racing with costs for the full all-inclusive season topping out at $71,955 for the Prize paying PRO-class.
+Formula Americas Super GP price point is also the lowest in professional open-wheel racing with costs for the full all-inclusive season topping out at $78,525.
 This is far less than half of the cost of what is currently available making the Championship more financially obtainable to more young men and women.

 “We are hoping that with the low cost of competing in Formula Americas Super GP and with the large Championship Prize Purse, that it will attract and enable a more diverse group of drivers both female and male to enter into the sport and with our television package, help make them well-known to an international audience.”

 The One-Hour episodes are being produced by Carolinas Production Group headed by award-winning motorsports announcer, Rick Benjamin who will also be the show’s Host.
 A variety of national and regional sports networks and local affiliates will broadcast the series.
 International distribution is also anticipated.
 The full list of affiliates carrying the telecasts will be released soon.
-Each episode will also be available on the Formula Americas Super GP website at a later date.
+Each episode will also be available free of charge and to a worldwide audience on the Formula Americas Super GP website at a later date.

 Tel / WhatsApp: 1-239-994-5888